chess254/dockerfiles/README.md

    * Build Status: can be anything
    * Autobuild: enabled
    * Build caching: enabled
 2. Create a new GitHub release tagged with docker image name and new version.
-It should match automated build source, i.e. be something like `based-on/YOUR_DOCKER_IMAGE/IMAGE_VERSION`.
+It should match automated build source, i.e. be something like `based-on/YOUR_DOCKER_IMAGE/IMAGE_VERSION`, where:
+   * `YOUR_DOCKER_IMAGE` refers to the base image you've already updated;
+   * `IMAGE_VERSION` refers to the new version for the languages that is about to be updated.
+Therefore, make sure the version does not collide with the versions of any of the dependent languages that you are updating.

    For example:
-   * `based-on/ubuntu-base/v5.0`
-   * `based-on/java/v5.0`

-   Make sure `IMAGE_VERSION` will work for all of the dependencies!
+      * `based-on/ubuntu-base/v5.0`: The images that are based on `ubuntu-base` will be updated and their new versions are `v5.0`
+      * `based-on/java/v5.0`: The images that are based on `java` will be updated and their new versions are `v5.0`
 3. For every dependent image, verify that the build started and finished successfully.
 4. If one of the dependencies, in turn, has other dependencies, repeat these steps for the `UPDATED_IMAGE`.
 This should only happen if you update `ubuntu-base`.